EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 than a dedicated solution.
 Security solutions based on exchanging timestamps require exactly synchronized time between client and server, and this may be hard to control with complications such as time zones and daylight saving.
-Wall clock time SHOULD NOT be used as it is not monotonic, may reveal that the endpoints will accept expired certificates, or reveal the endpoint's location.
+Wall clock time is not monotonic, may reveal that the endpoints will accept expired certificates, or reveal the endpoint's location.
 Use of non-monotonic clocks is not secure as the server will accept requests if the clock is moved backward and reject requests if the clock is moved forward.
-Even if the clocks are synchronized at one point in time, they may easily get out-of-sync and an attacker may even be able to affect the client or the server time in various ways such as setting up a fake NTP server, broadcasting false time signals to radio controlled clocks, or expose one of them to a strong gravity field.
+Even if the clocks are synchronized at one point in time, they may easily get out-of-sync and an attacker may even be able to affect the client or the server time in various ways such as setting up a fake NTP server, broadcasting false time signals to radio controlled clocks, or exposing one of them to a strong gravity field.
 As soon as client falsely believes it is time synchronized with the server, delay attacks are possible.
 A challenge response mechanism where the server does not need to synchronize its time with the client is easier to analyze but require more roundtrips.
 The challenges, responses, and timestamps may be sent in a CoAP option or in the CoAP payload.

-Remedy: The mechanisms specified in {{I-D.ietf-core-echo-request-tag}}
-or {{I-D.liu-core-coap-delay-attacks}} SHALL be used for controlling actuators unless another application specific challenge-response or timestamp mechanism is used.
+Remedy: Any IoT deployment of actuators where freshness is important should use the mechanisms specified in {{I-D.ietf-core-echo-request-tag}} unless another application specific challenge-response or timestamp mechanism is used.

 ##  The Response Delay and Mismatch Attack {#resdelay}